Tips for Tree Care and Storms: Before, During and After

 Smaller branches should be pruned at the point where they join larger ones.

 Resist the urge to over-prune.
 Don't worry if the tree's appearance is not perfect.

 Evaluate what you can handle and what's for a pro – anything not on the ground should definitely be handled by a professional.
 Some of these things could be a threat to your life, so it makes sense to spend the money if you're not absolutely confident in your skills or if any of the below situations apply:

-- Large limbs are broken or hanging or overhead chainsaw work is needed.
+Large overhead limbs are broken and in-tree chainsaw work is needed.